PaulAbili/Connect4-KModule/KernelGame/README.md

 <p> After such lines I would check the behavior after each drop, and I would notice if the player 1 won, noting the ability for this not to happen, because of the randomness.
 After the run I would check the terminal to see the behavior of the game after a game ended and would try to restart the game to see what happened and so on. </p>

 ### Troubleshooting
-This project honestly wasn’t that bad. <br>

-<p>I think most of my issues stemmed from what seemed like outdated code.
+<p>I think most of my issues stemmed from what seemed like outdated documentation.
 When I couldn’t replicate the functionality from a few different sources, I was so confused on what I was doing wrong, but when I tested the same code, the read function sometimes simply didn’t work and would endlessly loop.
 Additionally, when sources mentioned certain functions, I noticed the return type of a few changed from when it was published.</p>

-After that I realized I needed to turn to stack overflow and I fixed the issue. <br>

 <p> I also had issues with permissions but after looking to stack overflow, I was able to quickly fix it
 My other main problem which I wasn’t sure how to fix was after writing it seemed like there were still characters left in the buffer.
 Fixing it took a long time. </p>